Tkwenan/Node-Farm/README.md

 Getting started
 If you don't already have Node installed, follow the instructions on https://nodejs.org/en/.
-Dependencies: This project uses a simple dependency called 'Slugify' which is a package that's used to make readable urls out of names e.g. the project folder and type 'npm install slugify' and type 'npm start' to start up the app.
+Dependencies: This project uses a simple dependency called 'Slugify' which is a package that's used to make readable urls out of names e.g. the product names in this project.
+Run 'npm install slugify'.
+Then, run 'npm start' to start up the app.
 Navigate to localhost:3000 on your browser to see and use the app.